Claiming benefits in Europe

 Child Tax Credit

-You can claim Child Tax Credit if you have at least one child and your household income is up to £41,300 a year.
+You can claim Child Tax Credit if you have at least one child and your household income is up to £20,000 a year.
 The amount you get depends on various things, including your annual income.
-You may still be entitled if your income is more than £41,300 - for example if you have a large family or your child has a disability.
+You may still be entitled if your income is more than £20,000 - for example if you have two or more children or your child has a disability.

 The payment is made up of two elements: